Half-Trek Criterion for Identifiability of Latent Variable Models: Discussion

 where $B$ is an $\ell \times \ell$ matrix with zeros along the diagonal and the noise terms $\delta = (\delta_h)_{h\in\mathcal{L}}$ are independent with mean zero and variance $1$.
 The latent covariance matrix is now of the form

 Thus the parametrization $\tau$ of the cone of latent covariance matrices is rational and depends on the three parameter matrices $(B, \Gamma, \Od)$.
 The question is how to identify effects between observed variables in this case, or, even more, what can be said in terms of identifying causal effects between latent variables.

-A different task for future work is to derive a non-trivial necessary condition for rational identifiability in the form of an efficient graphical criterion.
-A starting point would be to study the Jacobian matrix of the parametrization $\phi_{\Gl}$ in order to better understand the dimension of the model.
-If the dimension of the image is smaller than the dimension of the domain, the parametrization map has to be generically infinite-to-one by Lemma \ref{lem:finite-to-one}.
+Note that such a setting cannot be handled by a mixed graph approach which marginalizes out the effects of interest.
+Hence our work sets the scene for future developments of identifiability between latent variables.